• Business

 Variable Cost

-Variable cost varies with the variations in the volume, i.e. when there is an increase in the production, variable cost will also increase proportionately with the same percentage and when there is no production there will be no variable cost.
+Variable cost varies with the variations in the volume, i.e. when there is an increase in production, the variable cost will also increase proportionately with the same percentage, and when there is no production, there will be no variable cost.
 The Variable cost is directly proportional to the units produced by the enterprise.

-Now, variable cost remains same in per unit, but changes in total.
+Now, variable cost remains the same in per unit but changes in total.
 You can understand this with an example, i.e. if the variable cost is Rs.
-6 per unit and output produced in the first, second and third quarter is 5000, 6000 and 4000 units.
-You might wonder that the output level is changed in all the three-quarters, so the variable cost will also change, but only in the total amount but not in the unit price.
+6 per unit and output produced in the first, second and third quarters is 5000, 6000 and 4000 units.
+You might wonder that the output level is changed in all three-quarters, so the variable cost will also change, but only in the total amount but not in the unit price.
 So the variable cost in the first quarter is 5000*6 = Rs.
 30000, in the second quarter it will be 6000*6 = Rs.
 36000 while in the third quarter, it is 4000*6 = Rs.
 24000.

 The Variable cost is divided into two categories, they are: